llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

                   involved in the reduction.
-Thus, the only reason to create a private copy would be to avoid races with other threads for other redundant gangs or for partitioned parent loops.
-However, the final value must be copied back to the original at the end of this loop, so there's a race anyway, so privacy doesn't help.
+Thus, the only reason to create a private copy would be to avoid races with other threads for other redundant gangs or for partitioned ancestor loops.
+However, the final
+                  value must be copied back to the original at the end of this loop, so there's a race anyway, so privacy doesn't help.
                 * If the specified `reduction` operator is not the same as the operator that the loop body effectively